juliejonak/Graphs-Notes/lecture1/lectureI.md

 You start from a node, mark it as visited, and then call Depth First Search on each of its children.

 Depth First Search will not always return the _shortest_ path, just a viable path.

+It's important to remember that when iterating through an object or list, order is not guaranteed -- which means it can be difficult to reproduce results using DFS, because the starting node could be different each time it's run.
+In that vein, writing tests for DFS can be tricky because it requires accounting for all possible correct answers because there is not one _single_ right answer, and we may find that colleagues who solve the same problem find a different (but equally correct) answer.

 <br>